Discover Iceland's Midnight Sun

 - Explore the Dettifoss waterfall in Vatnajökull National Park

 Full Day ItineraryToday, explore Goðafoss, the waterfall of the Gods, followed by a visit to Lake Mývatn, known for its abundant bird life and amazing volcanic lava landscapes.
-See pseudo craters and the tephra cone Hverfjall, walk in the mysterious lava field of Dimmuborgir, explore the hot springs, fumaroles, and bubbling mud pools of Námaskarð.
+See pseudo craters and the tephra cone Hverfjall, walk in the mysterious lava field of Dimmuborgir, and explore the hot springs, fumaroles, and bubbling mud pools of Námaskarð.

-Day 10 Eastfjords and Geothermal Bathing
+Later, check into your hotel in Borgarfjörður Eystri.Day 10 Eastfjords and Geothermal Bathing

 - Visit the Petra Stone Collection, a privately owned collection of stones from Eastern Fjords

-Fosshotel Vatnajökull, Hotel Höfn or similar Breakfast & dinner
+Hotel Höfn or similar Breakfast & dinner

-Later, visit Petra’s fascinating rock collection.
-A naturalist and a collector have described Petra since she was a little girl.
-Petra collected this unique treasure of rocks, crystals, zeolites, quartz, and more for nearly 80 years, all from the nearby area in the Eastfjords.
+Full Day ItineraryThis morning, admire the dramatic fjord landscape and its tiny fishing villages at the end of twisty roads in the East Fjords.
+First, stop to visit Petra’s fascinating rock collection.
+Since she was a little girl, Petra has been an avid naturalist and rock collector.
+She has collected this unique treasure of rocks, crystals, zeolites, quartz, and more for nearly 80 years, all from the nearby area in the Eastfjords.

-Day 11 Vatnajökull National Park, Glaciers & Glacier Lagoon
+In the afternoon, witness Vatnajökull, Europe’s largest glacier that is visible all over Southeast Iceland.Day 11 Vatnajökull National Park, Glaciers & Glacier Lagoon

 - Embark on a boat ride on the magnificent Jökulsárlón glacial lagoon